VivekJhaConnect/DB-for-Data-Science/README.md

-# Pandas
+# Databases for Data science implementation
-This repository is dedicated to storing all learning content related to the Pandas library (Basic and Advanced).
+This repository is dedicated to storing all learning content related to the Database library (Basic and Advanced).